http://www.pacific.edu/Academics/Schools-and-colleges/Gladys-L-Benerd-School-of-Education/Academics/Masters

 Concentration-specific Outcomes

-Leading for Social Impact: Develop skills and perspectives needed to enact ethical and sustainable change in one’s community, organization or beyond.
+Leadership for Social Justice: Develop skills and perspectives needed to enact ethical and sustainable change in one’s community, organization or beyond.

 Organizational Innovation and Change: Develop skills to lead the development of people, performance, and organizations